krishnagorrepati/DeepLearningProjects/ReenforcementLearning/T3D_Algorithm/T3D_Algorithm_Readme.md

 5. **Value —** Future reward that an agent would receive by taking an action in a particular state

 [**Deep Q-Networks(DQNs)** ](https://deepmind.com/research/dqn/)which use Neural Networks to estimate Q-values.
 But DQNs can only handle discrete, low-dimensional action spaces.
 DQN cannot be applied to continuous action spaces.

+DPG uses a deterministic policy gradient.
+This induces overestimation error, which in turn leads to bias, as well as weak policy updates.
+TD3 addresses this issue by implementing a Clipped Double Q-Learning algorithm, which maintains and bounds two Q-functions.

 [**Deep Deterministic Policy Gradient(DDPG)**](https://arxiv.org/abs/1509.02971) is a model-free, off-policy, actor-critic algorithm that tackles this problem by learning policies in high dimensional, continuous action spaces.
 The figure below is a representation of **actor-critic** architecture.